Nested Structures in C Programming

 Program to Display Nested Structures in C Programming

-In this Program, We are going to declare Nested structures (one inside the other).
+In this C Program, we will declare Nested structures (one inside the other).
 Then we are going to display them in two ways:

-1. Create Structure Variable and assign the corresponding values to them (Normal Variable)
+1. Create a Structure Variable and assign the corresponding values to them (Normal Variable)

 2. Create Struct Pointer Variable and assign the corresponding values to them (Pointer Variable)